wesselvdv/pgbouncer/doc/config.md

 ## Include directive

-The PgBouncer configuration file can contain include directives, which specify another configuration file to read and process.
+The pg_ddm configuration file can contain include directives, which specify another configuration file to read and process.
 This allows splitting the configuration file into physically separate parts.
 The include directives look like this: